Unitary Complexity and the Uhlmann Transformation Problem: Introduction

-This is formally stated and proved in \Cref{sec:zk-completeness}.
+This is formally stated and proved in \Cref{sec:pzk-completeness}.
 To show completeness we have to prove two directions.
-The first direction is to show that if one can efficiently solve $\Uhlmann_{1 - \eps}$ in the average case (meaning that one can approximately map the input state $\ket{C}$ to $\ket{D}$ by acting locally), then one can efficiently solve any other distributional unitary synthesis problem in $\avgUnitary{SZK}_\HV$.
+The first direction is to show that every (distributional) unitary synthesis problem in $\avgUnitary{HVPZK}$ polynomial-time reduces to (the distributional version of) $\Uhlmann_{1}$.
 This uses a characterization of quantum interactive protocols due to Kitaev and Watrous~\cite{kitaev2000parallelization}.

-The second direction is to show that $\Uhlmann_{1 - \eps}$ is in $\avgUnitary{SZK}_\HV$ by exhibiting an (honest-verifier) zero-knowledge protocol to solve the Uhlmann Transformation Problem.
+The second direction is to show that $\Uhlmann_1$ is in $\avgUnitary{HVPZK}$ by exhibiting an (honest-verifier) zero-knowledge protocol to solve the Uhlmann Transformation Problem.
 Our protocol is rather simple: in the average case setting, we assume that the verifier receives the last $n$ qubits of the state $\ket{C} = C\ket{0^{2n}}$, and the other half is inaccessible.
 Its goal is to transform, with the help of a prover, the global state $\ket{C}$ to $\ket{D}$ by only acting on the last $n$ qubits that it received as input.
 To this end, the verifier generates a ``test'' copy of $\ket{C}$ on its own, which it can do because $C$ is a polynomial-size circuit.
 The verifier then sends to the prover two registers of $n$ qubits; one of them is the first half of the test copy and one of them (call it $\reg{A}$) holds the ``true'' input state.
 The two registers are randomly shuffled.
 The prover is supposed to apply the Uhlmann transformation $U$ to both registers and send them back.
 The verifier checks whether the ``test'' copy of $\ket{C}$ has been transformed to $\ket{D}$ by applying the inverse circuit $D^\dagger$ to the test copy and checking if all qubits are zero.
 If so, it accepts and outputs the register $\reg{A}$, otherwise the verifier rejects.

 If the prover is behaving as intended, then both the test copy and the ``true'' copy of $\ket{C}$ are transformed to $\ket{D}$.
 Furthermore, the prover cannot tell which of its two registers corresponds to the test copy, and thus if it wants to pass the verification with high probability, it has to apply the correct Uhlmann transformation on both registers.
 This shows that the protocol satisfies the completeness and soundness properties of an interactive proof.
 The zero-knowledge property is also straightforward: if both the verifier and prover are acting according to the protocol, then before the verifier's first message to the prover, the reduced state of the verifier is $\ketbra{C}{C} \otimes \rho$ (where $\rho$ is the reduced density matrix of $\ket{C}$), and at the end of the protocol, the verifier's state is $\ketbra{D}{D} \otimes U \rho U^\dagger$.
 Both states can be produced in polynomial time.